Customer journey mapping

 Use a journey map to understand the user’s experience.

-- see where users get stuck or frustrated
+- see where users get stuck, confused or frustrated

-Base your map on real research.
+Base your map on evidence from real user research.
 Do not rely on assumptions.

 How to create a customer journey map

-Start with a clear user based on research.
+Start with a clearly defined user based on research.

 Include: